 - What are the words you most long to hear someone say to you?
 (These words can be incorporated into your lovingkindness practice.)

 Choose whatever meditations resonate most.
 I recorded and uploaded to my website several guided practices for this course, some of which are listed below.
-(Click on the link, and scroll to the bottom of the webpage to see them.)

 Lovingkindness Meditation (12 minutes)